KomodoPlatform/developer-docs/docs/basic-docs/cryptoconditions/cc-rogue.md

 }
 ```

+The ROGUE software currently broadcasts the `hex` value automatically.
+It is not necessary to use the `sendrawtransaction` method.

-The returned transaction id is the `gameplay_txid`.
+The returned transaction id `txid` is the `gameplay_txid`.
 Save this for future use.

 :::tip
 Please note that Rogue transactions auto-broadcast at the moment